5 Reasons Why Edible Gardens Need Native Plants

 - Native plants attract pollinators, particularly native bees.
 You should have plants blooming in the early spring through fall because pollinators are active then, and they all have differing times of emergence which will overlap with your flowering vegetable plants (such as tomatoes, squash, etc).
-Native bees are more efficient pollinators than honeybees (we love those too–native bees just are understudied, under-appreciated and under-resourced).
-These bees actively collect pollen.
+Native bees are more efficient pollinators than honeybees (we love those too–native bees just need more attention and help than European Honeybees).
+Native bees actively collect pollen.
 Having native plants present means you support native bees that have specialist relationships with native plants.
 Some bees can only use the pollen from the Helianthus genus to feed their larvae.
 Squash bees are a native bee and the best pollinator for squash.
-When these populations are not supported, people often either do not get squash (zucchini, etc) or they must hand-pollinate to ensure squash producing plants.
+When these populations are not supported, people often either do not get squash (zucchini, etc), or they must hand-pollinate to ensure squash producing plants.

 - With a native garden, it’s best to do minimal maintenance in the fall and spring which will ensure beneficial insects overwinter and emerge with healthy population levels in the spring.
 Vegetable gardens often need to be cultivated and plant material removed, which can destroy beneficials, as well as pests (although that practice is changing as long as plants were disease-free).
 Having a section of natives acting as a refuge can help to mitigate the impact of edible garden clean-up on your beneficial populations.
 Undisturbed areas also provide nesting and

 - Many native plants are edible.
-Some of them are even edible! (though do your research about what parts are edible and how to prepare them).
+(Though do your research about what parts are edible and how to prepare them).
 Many native plants had historical medicinal uses, another interesting aspect to research.
 Below is a list of plants that will be available at our plant sale, so it is not exhaustive.
 To assemble the list below we used: Plants for a Future.

 Allium cernuum – Nodding Wild Onion – bulbs, leaves (like chives, gave Chicago its name)